CPNV-ES-BI1-RIA2-ETL-INTERNAL-SOURCE/INTERNAL-SOURCE-TRANSFORM/README.md

 ## Description
 This is a .NET 8 solution, designed to be a microservice in an ETL software.

 This is the **transformation** part of a SBB CFF FFS app.
-There are three distinct parts to this solution :
+There are four distinct parts to this solution :

 - The **Restfull API** served with ASP.net core (contains only controllers)
+- **Common interfaces** : Contains only interfaces for communication between the two main parts
-- Raw format conversion (from text extracted from a PDF) and associated test project :
+- **Raw format conversion** (from text extracted from a PDF) and associated test project :
   - Core maintainer : Cyprien Jaquier
-- Business transformation / computation of what was returned by the text parser and associated test project :
+- **Business transformation / computation** of what was returned by the text parser and associated test project :
   - Core maintainer : Eliott Jaquier

 ## Getting Started